 Numerous factors contribute to communities being at increased risk including socioeconomic and demographic factors, housing quality and living conditions, community characteristics and social cohesion, and pre-existing health conditions.
+Appendix A includes a detailed breakdown of demographics by neighborhood and Section 3.3 includes a summary of changes in San Francisco's population patterns, including an increase in the number of people experiencing homelessness and an overall increase in the elderly population.
 Existing policies and programs often do not adequately consider these factors and their influence on climate resilience or hazard mitigation.
 This is particularly impactful for people who are unsheltered, in unstable housing situations, and renters.